Fullyverified/PathTracer_CPP/README.md

 Rare pitch black pixel, most likely an issue with BRDF and PDF
 Scale does not working properly for mesh objects
 Denoising is WIP and broken
+Mesh objects do not work as lights for ReSTIR
+Making a Mesh object a light and moving it with ReSTIR will cause a crash